bubeamos/nodeapp/nodeapp-infra/README.md

 terraform apply -var-file=nodeapp.tfvars
 ```

-- Also repeats similar steps for the data-infra folder but this time adding the needed variables in `data_store.tfvars`
+- Also repeat similar steps for the data-infra folder but this time adding the needed variables in `data_store.tfvars`.